Green Lantern in other media: Green Lantern Corps

-A rebooted adaptation of the Green Lantern titled Green Lantern Corps is in development as a part of the DC Extended Universe, intended to be the tenth installment and involve the Green Lanterns as the main protagonists.
-The movie will reportedly feature numerous Green Lanterns, with a couple of them being from Earth as the main characters, specifically Hal Jordan and John Stewart.
+A rebooted adaptation of the Green Lantern titled Green Lantern Corps was first announced as part of the DC Extended Universe in 2016.
+It was intended to be the tenth installment of the universe.
+The movie would have reportedly featured numerous Green Lanterns, with Hal Jordan or John Stewart from earth as central characters.
 It was later stated that both of those characters, along with the Green Lantern Corps may appear in Justice League sequels.
 In January 2017, Deadline reported that David S. Goyer and Justin Rhodes were hired as co-screenwriters, with the story written by Goyer and Geoff Johns.
 Goyer will also produce the film with Johns and Jon Berg.
 In June 2018, Geoff Johns was hired to re-write the script, in addition to producing, with Johns stating that the script will draw inspiration from his New 52 run of the character.
 In July 2019, Christopher McQuarrie said that he had sent a proposal to Warner Bros. a year prior, which had ties to the Man of Steel sequel, but he moved onto other projects due to what he perceived as no progress on developing the film.
 By November 2019, Johns was expected to deliver his script by the end of that year.
 As of 2021, it seems the movie was reworked into the recently announced Green Lantern HBO Max series.
 On April 1, 2021, The Hollywood Reporter revealed the film is in development again at Warner Bros.
 John Stewart will be featured in it as confirmed by Zack Snyder who said he was forced by Warner Bros. to remove his own in-universe version of the character from his movie.
-It seems to be connected to the HBO Max series and is currently slated for a 2022–23 release.